r-spark/sparkhail/README.md

 The `sparkhail` is a R extension using [sparklyr](https://spark.rstudio.com/) package.
-The idea is to help R users to use Hail functionalities with the well know [tidyverse](https://www.tidyverse.org/) sintax.
+The idea is to help R users to use Hail functionalities with the well known [tidyverse](https://www.tidyverse.org/) sintax.
 In this README we are going to reproduce the [GWAS tutorial](https://hail.is/docs/0.2/tutorials/01-genome-wide-association-study.html)